ericoporto/ags-manual-wiki/UpgradeTo36.md

 Please refer to the corresponding page under Scripting API documentation to learn details about these and other [Overlay's functions and properties](Overlay).

+### MIDI playback

+While MIDI music files are still supported, on Windows engine is no longer using a synthesizer provided by the operating system.
+Regardless of the OS, players will have to install a Soundfont and Timidity config if they want to hear MIDI soundtrack.
+Please refer to [MIDI Playback](MIDI-playback) article for more details.

 ### Discontinued features

 There are a few engine functionalities that were either removed completely, or disabled temporarily for technical reasons.